 You are captured by these monetary issues — how to pay rent, how to pay bills.
 As a result, you’re less attentive to other problems.
 You neglect other things in life that deserve your attention.

 Clients have told me the same thing when they come in to see me about filing bankruptcy.
 They feel so tired and ashamed.
 They’re worried about medical bills, student loans, their children or grandchildren, and so much more.

 Perhaps that’s how you feel.
 This study should come as good news: it’s normal to feel as exhausted as you do.

 If you have bills you can’t pay that are wearing you down, please contact me today.
+As a well respected bankruptcy law firm Memphis, TN counts on, we can help guide you through your financial difficulties.
 I’d be happy to talk about your situation with you for free and help you figure out how to get everything under control.